jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 Build and Deploy the Quickstart
 -------------------------

-_NOTE: The following build command assumes you have configured your Maven user settings.
-If you have not, you must include Maven setting arguments on the command line.
-See [Build and Deploy the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/BUILD_AND_DEPLOY.md#build-and-deploy-the-quickstarts) for complete instructions and additional options._

 1. Make sure you have started and configured the JBoss EAP server successfully   as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. Type this command to build the artifacts: